-DIY Lingerie: Can You Make It Cheaper?
-Part 1
+DIY Lingerie: Can Customers Make It For Cheaper?

-Lace: Lace is a tetchy subject when it comes to lingerie.
-High quality laces have a tendency to be on the expensive side, while cheaper laces simply aren’t comparable in quality or appearance.
-Although not quite the same colour as my design (which has an aqua base tulle and silver highlights), this white lace is the same pattern and made by the same manufacturer.
+Lace is a tetchy subject when it comes to lingerie.
+High quality laces have a tendency to be expensive, while cheaper laces simply aren’t comparable in quality or appearance.
+Although not quite the same colour as my design (which has an aqua base tulle and silver highlights), a white lace I found from Top Fabric is the same pattern and made by the same manufacturer.
 It is a French Leavers lace.
 It retails for £234/$357 per metre.
 I’d estimate that you’d need around half a metre of this lace to make a set.
 With UK sales tax and postage, that brings the cost of this lace up to £124.50/$190.

 Cost so far: £124.50/$190.

-Cotton jersey: You’ll need to line the gusset of your knickers with a lightweight cotton jersey to make them more comfortable; you won’t want lace directly against such a sensitive area.
-It has a minimum purchase of 1m. £9.97/$15.20.
+You’ll need to line the gusset of your knickers with a lightweight cotton jersey to make them more comfortable.
+You don’t want lace directly against such a sensitive area.
+A lining fabric I found from Sewing Chest has a minimum purchase of 1m for £9.97/$15.20.

 Cost so far: £134.47/$205.20.

-Elastic strapping: To recreate these styles you’ll need a minimum of 5m (and ideally a bit extra if you’re unfamiliar with sewing with elastic).
-My brand uses high-quality elastic that’s knitted in the UK which wouldn’t be available to purchase in small qualities at retail; this elastic is likely not of the same standard but would be good enough for a personal project.
+To recreate these styles you’ll need a minimum of 5m (and ideally a bit extra if you’re unfamiliar with sewing with elastic).
+My brand uses high-quality elastic that’s knit in the UK and wouldn’t be available to purchase in small quantities at retail.
+An elastic I found from Sewing Chest is not like to be the same standard, but would be good enough for a personal project.
 At £0.84/m, 5m of elastic would total at £4.20/$6.40.

 Cost so far: £138.67/$211.60.